Treatment Techniques

 Cupping Therapy

-When muscles are tight or in pain, there is stagnation in the meridians, whether that be blood or Qi stagnation will depend on the type of pain.
+When muscles are tight or experiencing pain, it often signals stagnation within the meridians, whether that’s blood or Qi stagnation, depending on the nature of the pain.

-This process uses small glass cups or suction devices that are placed on the skin to disperse and break up stagnation and congestion by moving congested blood and Qi, bringing new blood flow to the area.
+Cupping involves placing small glass cups or suction devices on the skin to help break up congestion and stagnation.
+The suction promotes the movement of stagnant blood and Qi, increasing circulation and bringing fresh blood flow to the affected area.

 dsc_4930.jpg